SnowyMouse/invader/README.md

 git clone https://github.com/Kavawuvi/Invader
 ```

-Everything from this point on assumes the Invader source code is in
+Everything from this point on assumes the Invader repository was cloned in a directory called "Invader" in the
-a directory called "Invader" in the current directory.
+current directory.

 Next, you will need to create an out-of-source build directory.
 You can use this command to make the build
 directory: